TEALSK12/apcsa-public/Unit1/Lesson-108.md

 ### Student Work \[25 minutes\]
 Have students work individually to correct their homework grades.
   - Offer time checks for students so they stay on task.
-  - If students have not finished their programming project from yesterday's class, allow them to do so today.
+  - If students have not finished their programming project from yesterday’s class, allow them to do so today.

 ### Students trade work, check, and turn in \[10 minutes\]
-At the end of class, have students trade their homework assignments to evaluate each other's corrections before submission.
+At the end of class, have students trade their homework assignments to evaluate each other’s corrections before submission.